BIRD & BECKETT BOOKS & RECORDS

 Short bios of the staff of our retail bookshop (Bird & Beckett Books & Records, or "B&B") and our allied nonprofit performing arts entity (Bird & Beckett Cultural Legacy Project, or "BBCLP") are presented below:

-Angela Bennett, BBCLP Publicity, Booking, Documentation & Operations
+Angela Bennett, BBCLP Publicity, Booking, Documentation & Operations, Staff Jack of All Trades Emeritus

-Our sound guy, Angie, once known best as an innovator in the use of the disco lamp in jazz and the allied arts, brings over 25 years of experience in the local music scene to Bird & Beckett.
-For six years, 2010-2015, she was the music booker for the best little street fair in town, our own Glen Park Festival.
-Although Angie has been involved in the store in varying capacities since first discovering B&B's live jazz in the fall of 2002, she was brought onboard in a more official capacity in July 2014 to handle the BBCLP's publicity, to add depth and breadth to our music bookings, to develop our Saturday night "jazz club!" programming, and to aid in the BBCLP's documentation and archiving functions.
-She has maintained our Facebook page for almost 10 years now.
-A skilled photographer, Angie shoots most of the pictures you'll find here on our website and on our flyers.
-Although she tries to keep a fairly low profile in the store, you may have seen her performing around town with her band the Bad Mommies or marching with the Ukulele Resistance Brigade when duty calls.
+Our erstwhile sound guy, Angie, perhaps known best as an innovator in the use of the disco lamp in jazz and the allied arts, brought years of experience in the local music scene to Bird & Beckett, and that was about 25 years ago.
+Now a virtuoso ukulelist, you may have seen her performing around town over the years with the Bad Mommies and its successor bands (Much More Fun, for one), or marching with the Ukulele Resistance Brigade when duty calls.
+For six years, 2010-2015, she was also the music booker for the best little street fair in town, our own (also erstwhile) Glen Park Festival.
+Although Angie has been involved in the store in varying capacities since first discovering B&B's live jazz in the fall of 2002 (she developed and still maintains our facebook page), she was brought onboard in a more official capacity in 2014 to handle the BBCLP's publicity, to add depth and breadth to our music bookings, to develop our Saturday night "jazz club!" programming, and to aid in the BBCLP's documentation and archiving functions.
+A skilled photographer, Angie shot the pictures you see in the slide show that pops up on this website.
+Although she has stepped away from the soundboard and other day-to-day roles, she's still on the BBCLP Board of Directors, and keeps watch from slightly further afield.

 Native son Jerry Ferraz was born into a musical family.
 A musician and poet of the troubadour persuasion, he has wandered the streets and bus routes of San Francisco guitar in hand ever since his childhood.
 He knows San Francisco like the back of his hand and is familiar, or used to be, with every nightclub and honky tonk where music has served the delight of culture-hungry locals.
 Lyrical and profound, his music and writing have always addressed the most immediate realities confronting human complexity, and always from the heart.
 He's performed at art shows, cabarets and poetry venues all over the city.
-Presently the impresario of the poetry scene at the Bird and Beckett Bookstore, he's also an artist and aficionado of philosophic dispositions, and at heart a real Buddhist (not a "resume Buddhist").
-The author of this all too brief biography of Mr. Ferraz has derived great pleasure by simply being with him in his car driving from one corner of the city to another, as he seems to know every charming street and by-way normally remote to those driven to get where they're going with blind determination.
-Humor and grace with eyes wide open is the heart of his methodology.
+Presently partnered with Michael Koch as impresaria of the poetry scene at bookshop, he's also an artist and aficionado of philosophic dispositions, and at heart a real Buddhist (not a "resume Buddhist").
+The author of this all too brief, slightly amended of Mr. Ferraz, the late poet Ronald Sauer, noted that he always derived great pleasure by simply being with him in his car driving from one corner of the city to another, as he seems to know every charming street and by-way normally remote to those driven to get where they're going with blind determination.
+Humor and grace with eyes wide open, says Ron, is the heart of Jerry's methodology.

 Michael is a poet, visual artist, amateur percussionist and grandfather who lives in the Mission with an imaginary dog.